desk-framework/desk/docs/content/en/docs/topics/logging-i18n/internationalization.md

 ### Mirrored icons

 If your app uses icons, you may need to provide mirrored versions of these icons for right-to-left languages.
-Be aware that _not all_ icons need to be mirrored (e.g. clocks), and that some icons may need to be mirrored only in certain contexts (e.g. arrows).
+Be aware that _not all_ icons need to be mirrored (e.g. a clock icon should look the same in RTL text direction), and that some icons may need to be mirrored only in certain contexts (e.g. arrows).

 The {@link UIIconResource} class provides some support for mirrored icons, but full support depends on the icon set and platform that's used by your app.